jakpaul/lvgl_touch_calibration/README.md

 - Simple integration: Just a couple of callbacks need to be defined to interface with the calibration component.
 It handles all the transformation math.
 - Lets the user verify the calibration by showing the touch position after a completed calibration.
 - Recalibration after a timeout: The process always restarts after some given timeout if the results are not accepted.
 This prevents the device from no longer being controllable via the touchscreen if the user misclicks - since this would result in a faulty calibration.
+- **New feature:** Previously, when the calibration was started through touch input, the press would sometimes falsely be registered as the first calibration point.
+A delay before start of the sequence prevents this.
 - Configurable (see below)

 ### Possible future improvements